 I usually describe branding as the real estate property you own in people’s brains.
 The “shoes” land is owned by Nike, the “luxury car” is owned by Ferrari, the “classy watch” is owned by Rolex, and “mobile phone” tends to be owned by Apple, lately.
 Almost every human concept can be defined as a real estate property in one’s brain.
 And a brand is actually the connection between that brain land and a specific product .
 Once you succeed in owning a pice of real estate in people’s brains, you’re set.
-And it starts ith little things, from having an online presence, up to creating your own custom lanyards at event.

 10. Don’t Listen To Them